StefanoIncardone/kaylang/LANGUAGE_REFERENCE.md

 let longlonglonglonglonglonglonglonglonglonglonglonglonglonglonglong; # Error: over the limit of 63 characters

 # 2.1 identifier strings
-let `2 + 2` = 2 + 2; # identifier strings can contain any amount of ASCII characters, functionally equivalent to strings without escapes
+let `2 + 2` = 2 + 2; # identifier strings can contain any ASCII characters, functionally equivalent to strings without escapes
 let `longlonglonglonglonglonglonglonglonglonglonglonglonglonglonglong`; # Error: over the limit of 63 characters

 # 3. optional type annotations